nemophrost/react-onclickoutside/README.md

 ## Regulate which events to listen for

 By default, "outside clicks" are based on both `mousedown` and `touchstart` events; if that is what you need, then you do not need to specify anything special.
-However, if you need different events, you can specify these using the `eventTypes` property.
+However, if you need different events, you can specify these using the `outsideEventTypes` property.
 If you just need one event, you can pass in the event name as plain string:

 ```jsx
 <MyComponent outsideEventTypes="click" ... />